zscaler-bd-sa/zpc-terraform-iac-scanning/README.md

 Before you proceed please take a note of these warning:
 > :warning: These examples creates intentionally vulnerable AWS resources into your account.

-**DO NOT deploy this template examples in a production environment or alongside any sensitive AWS resources.**
+> :warning:  **DO NOT deploy this template examples in a production environment or alongside any sensitive AWS resources.**

-**All passwords in this repo are used as an example and should not be used in production**
+> :warning:  **All passwords in this repo are used as an example and should not be used in production**

 ## Requirements